lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 *Please read first prerequisites related to [hostname requirements](./PREREQUISITES.md#hostname-requirements).*

-LScli has the ability to set up a cluster on one of the following cloud providers:
+LambdaStack has the ability to set up a cluster on one of the following cloud providers:

 - Azure
 - AWS